Commercial, Limited Company & Holiday Let Stamp Duty Calculator 2026

 - Forests and woodland: Commercial forestry and timber operations

-- Mixed-use properties: Properties that are part residential and part commercial (e.g., a shop with a flat above) are treated as non-residential and benefit from commercial SDLT rates.
-See our commercial property guide for detailed rules.
+- Mixed-use properties: Part residential and part commercial (e.g., a shop with a flat above) qualify for commercial rates on the whole price.
+See our commercial property guide.

 Worked Examples